felvin-search/docs/misc/awd_deployment.md

-# Recipe for One-Click Deployment
+# AWS Deployment in brief

 This document contains a brief explanation on how we have setup one-click deployment.
 By one-click deployment, we mean by just making a triggering an action on Github like pushing to master/Pull Request(making a `release` in our case), the changes are deployed without any human action.
 Many of the items used from the AWS menu are explained below.